TheWilley/LDN/README.md

 ### articles.db

-The databse fille conataing all the data
+The databse file conataing all the data

+OBS: This file will be generated!
+Due to copyright, it is not possible to upload it on github!

 ### content.php